Ceoxinia/Ceoxinia/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and UI/UX design.
 - 🎓 &nbsp; Software and Information Systems Engineer , currently persuing a Master degree in Intelligent computer Systems in USTHB.
 - 💼 &nbsp; Working as a web developer.